 I read your answer to the question, "Why do you answer dumb questions?" and wonder if that was my question with a lot of editing or if someone else thought that the exact same two previously answered questions were dumb.
 I submitted Why do you answer dumb questions? several weeks ago and mentioned the same two previously answered questions as "Who do I thank for my penis?" and "Can we have sex when pregnant?" but it was not signed susan nor did my question mention me asking about yeast infections, yet the format and much of the content was exactly the same, which makes me realize that maybe a lot of the questions posted are partially fabricated.

 Occasionally, Go Ask Alice! also alters grammar and spelling to make the language of the question more clear, but never to change the context, meaning, and format.
 As far as your concerns about fabrication, considering the rich array of the more than 1,000 inquiries received each month, there's no need to make up questions, in part or in whole.
-We have a vast supply of intriguing, thoughtful, quirky, and/or serious questions from real readers like yourself — and we hope you will keep them coming!Alice!
+The site has a vast supply of intriguing, thoughtful, quirky, and serious questions from real readers like yourself — here's hoping you'll keep them coming!Alice!